Tipoca/scaml/README.md

 * Many OCaml programming tools, such as Merlin, Tuareg, OCamlFormat, PPX'es, etc can be used for SCaml for free.
 * SCaml programs are also compilable as OCaml programs, which can simulate their behaviour.
-* OCaml programmers can start writing SCaml programs immediately.
 * Users can use the existing OCaml programming language tutorials and references to learn SCaml.
+* Researchers can use SCaml for bases of their research prototypes.

 ## Restrictions